dbuenzli/bytesrw/README.md

 efficient, byte stream readers and writers compatible with effect based concurrency.

-Except for byte slice life-times, these abstractions intentionnaly separate away ressource management and the specifics of reading and writing bytes.
+Except for byte slice life-times, these abstractions intentionally separate away ressource management and the specifics of reading and writing bytes.